zulip/zulip/api_docs/incoming-webhooks-overview.md

 ## General advice

-* Consider using our Zulip markup to make the output from your integration especially attractive or useful (e.g.  emoji, Markdown emphasis or @-mentions).
+* Consider using our Zulip markup to make the output from your integration especially attractive or useful (e.g. emoji, Markdown emphasis, or @-mentions).

 * Use topics effectively to ensure sequential messages about the same thing are threaded together; this makes for much better consumption